nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 * `assay_suffix`       - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`      - specifies an additional prefix to be added to the output files; default is no additional prefix, ""
 * `threads`            - specifies the number of cpus to use for parallel processing
-* `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
+* `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` (set in [Step 6b.iv.
+Preprocessing](#6bv-preprocessing)) is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
-* `library_cutoff`    - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` is set to TRUE; default is 0, i.e. no samples will be dropped
+* `library_cutoff`    - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` (set in [Step 6b.iv.
+Preprocessing](#6bv-preprocessing)) is set to TRUE; default is 0, i.e. no samples will be dropped
 * `target_region`     - specifies the amplicon target region; options are either "16S", "18S", or "ITS"
 * `remove_struc_zero`  - specifies whether or not structural zeros (a.k.a ASVs with zero count in at least one group) should be removed; default is FALSE i.e. structural zeros won't be removed
-* `ancombc2()`
+* `ancombc2()` - Compute differential abundance using the ANCOMBC2 algorithm (*uses default values unless defined below*)
-  * `data` - specifies the input data for the `ancombc2()` function; TreeSummarizedExperiment or Phyloseq object
+  * `data` - specifies the input data for the `ancombc2()` function; TreeSummarizedExperiment object created from `feature_table` input data
-  * `assay_name` - specifices the name of count table in the input data object; default is "counts" for TreeSummarizedExperiment object
-  * `tax_level` - specifies the taxonomy level to be aggregated and analyzed; NULL instructions `ancombc()` not to perform agglomeration and use the lowest taxonomic level of the input data for analysis
-  * `fix_formula` - specifies the variable in the metadata to use for the fixed effects formula (e.g. group names)
+  * `fix_formula` - specifies the variable in the metadata to use for the fixed effects formula (e.g. group names), set by `groups_colname` parameter above
-  * `rand_formula` - specifies the variable in the metadata to use for the random effects formula (NULL indicates that no random effects will be included in the model)
-  * `p_adj_method` - specifies the p-value adjustment method to use to correct for multiple comparisons testing
+  * `p_adj_method` - specifies the p-value adjustment method to use to correct for multiple comparisons testing, set to 'fdr' to standardize the multiple comparisons method across all three differential abundance methods.
-  * `pseudo_sens` - logical value specifying whether or not to perform the sensitivity analysis to the pseudo-count addition
-  * `prv_cut` - fraction between 0 and 1 specifying the taxon prevalence cut-off; taxa with prevalences (the proporation of samples in which the taxon is present) less than this value will be excluded from the analysis
+  * `prv_cut` - fraction between 0 and 1 specifying the taxon prevalence cut-off; taxa with prevalences (the proporation of samples in which the taxon is present) less than this value will be excluded from the analysis, set by `prevalence_cutoff` parameter above
-  * `lib_cut` - a numerical threshold for filtering samples based on library sizes; samples with library sizes less than the specified value will not be included in the analysis
+  * `lib_cut` - a numerical threshold for filtering samples based on library sizes; samples with library sizes less than the specified value will not be included in the analysis, set by `library_cutoff` parameter above
-  * `s0_perc` - a fraction between 0 and 1 representing the percentile of standard error values that will be used to calculate the small positive constant that will be added to the denominator of ANCOM-BC2 test statistic corresponding to each taxon to avoid the significance due to extremely small standard errors
-  * `group` - specifies the name of the group variable in the metadata; enables global testing when more than 2 groups are present (set to NULL to disable global testing or if there are only 2 groups)
+  * `group` - specifies the name of the group variable in the metadata; enables global testing when more than 2 groups are present (set to NULL to disable global testing or if there are only 2 groups), set by `groups_colname` parameter above.
-  * `struc_zero` - logical value indicating whether or not group-wise structural zeros should be detected (a taxon is considered to contain structural zeros in a group if it is completely or nearly completely absent from that group)
+  * `struc_zero` - logical value indicating whether or not group-wise structural zeros should be detected (a taxon is considered to contain structural zeros in a group if it is completely or nearly completely absent from that group), set by `remove_struc_zero` parameter above
-  * `neg_lb` - logical value specifying whether to classify a taxon as a structural zero using its asymptotic lower bound
-  * `alpha` - specifies the significance level
-  * `n_cl` - specifies the number of processes to run in parallel
+  * `n_cl` - specifies the number of processes to run in parallel, set to `threads` parameter above
   * `verbose` - logival value specifying whether or not to generate verbose output during the ANCOM-BC2 fitting process
-  * `global` - logical value indicating where or not to perform a global test to detect significant differences between 1 group and all other groups (ANOVA-like comparison)
-  * `pairwise` - logical value indicating where or not to perform the pairwise directional test
+  * `pairwise` - logical value indicating where or not to perform the pairwise directional test, set to 'TRUE' to compute all pairwise comparisons
   * `iter_control` - list of control parameters for the iterative MLE or RMEL algorithm
-    * `tol` - specifies the iteration convergence tolerance for the algorithm
+    * `tol` - specifies the iteration convergence tolerance for the algorithm, set to '1e-5' to match ancombc
-    * `max_iter` - specifies the maximum number of iterations for the algorithm
+    * `max_iter` - specifies the maximum number of iterations for the algorithm, set to default value: '20'
-    * `verbose` - logival value specifying whether or not to generate verbose output
+    * `verbose` - logival value specifying whether or not to generate verbose output, set to default value: 'FALSE'
-  * `em_control` - list of control parameters for the E-M algorithm
-    * `tol` - specifies the iteration convergence tolerance for the Expectation-Maximization (E-M) algorithm
-    * `max_iter` - specifies the maximum number of iterations for the E-M algorithm
-  * `mdfdr_control` - list of control parameters for the mixed directional falso discovery rate
+  * `mdfdr_control` - list of control parameters for the mixed directional false discovery rate
-    * `fwer_ctrl_method` - specifies the family-wise error controlling procedure
+    * `fwer_ctrl_method` - specifies the family-wise error controlling procedure, set to 'fdr' to match p_adj_method specified above
-    * `B` - specifies the number of bootstrap samples
+    * `B` - specifies the number of bootstrap samples, set to default value: '100'
-  * `lme_control` - list of control parameters for mixed model fitting
+  * `lme_control` - list of control parameters for mixed model fitting, set to 'NULL' to disable
-  * `trend_control` - list of control parameters for the trend test

 **Input Data:**